NaimAyat/UCLA_CS161/Lab1.md

   )
 )
 ```
-Finds the length of a list without `setq`.
+Defines a recursive function `defun` to determine the length of a list without `setq`.